Grizzlies vs. Rockets Player Props Betting Odds

 |3PM

-- The 25.5-point over/under for Bane on Wednesday is 0.7 higher than his scoring average.
+- The 25.5-point prop total for Bane on Friday is 0.7 higher than his season scoring average, which is 24.8.

+- He has grabbed 4.3 boards per game, which is less than his prop bet in Friday's game (4.5).

 Get Bane gear at Fanatics!